Shopping hours: Ireland

 Many supermarkets are open twenty-four hours or have longer opening hours (like 8:00 - 22:00) every day.

 Large shopping centres are typically open longer hours every day (e.g. 09:00 - 21:00/22:00 weekdays, 09:00 - 19:00 Saturdays, 10:00 - 19:00 Sundays).

 In the two weeks running up to Christmas, it is common for many shops to have extended opening hours; some may operate twenty-four hours however the 24 hr openings are extremely uncommon and would be mainly in the large cities.
 On Christmas Eve most shops have shut their doors by 6 pm, some close by 3 pm.

 Most shops (other than petrol stations or convenience stores) in smaller towns and villages don't open at all on Sundays.
 Almost all shops (except certain petrol stations, convenience stores) are closed on Christmas Day, though most are open on all other holidays.

 Convenience stores and some chemists (drugstores) normally open at 09:00 and close between 18:00 and 21:00.
 New Year's Day is also Sunday hours.

-In rural areas or in traditional trades, Businesses used to take a half day on Wednesdays, however this no lingers happens.
+In rural areas or in traditional trades, Businesses used to take a half day on Wednesdays, however this no longer happens.